Women in the Ottoman Empire: 19th and 20th centuries

 The 19th century was, in large part, a century of Westernization for the empire.
-Because of the relative stagnation of women's rights in the Ottoman Empire, European observers, as well as secret societies such as the Young Ottomans, recognized a need for major reform.
+Because of the relative stagnation of women's rights in the Ottoman Empire; European observers, as well as secret societies such as the Young Ottomans, stated a need for major reform.
 The Young Ottomans criticized Ottoman customs that prevented developments in women's rights and talked about the importance of women in society, all while synthesizing said changes with Islamic values.
 As a result of all these efforts, in the second half of the 19th century, midwife schools and secondary schools were opened.
 These changes had many opponents, particularly conservatives such as Abdul Hamid II and many members of the Ulema, but also others; many scholars and authors, such as Ahmet Mithat Efendi, agreed with most of these changes, but resisted the sentiment that Ottomans should "implicitly accept Western superiority", while "explicitly rejecting" it, according to Ussama Makdisi.
 To this day, the effect of Westernization on women's rights in the Ottoman Empire remains controversial among scholars.

 World War I also caused various developments in terms of women's rights.
 In this period, legal regulations were made to sharia-based laws; polygamy was left to the woman's consent, and marriage was subjected to state control.
 This regulation could only survive for a year, as it was later abolished by the Freedom and Accord Party after the Allied partition of the Ottoman Empire.